 The discharge of firearms is prohibited except for the purpose of hunting.
 Construction of tree stands is prohibited.

 Hunters must abide by all provincial hunting regulations including obtaining valid permits and licenses.
 All hunters must comply with the provisions of the Fish and Wildlife Conservation Act and all applicable municipal laws.
-The Ministry of Natural Resources’ Hunting Regulations Summary should be consulted for a complete listing of seasons and regulations that pertain to hunting.
+The Ministry of Natural Resources and Forestry Hunting Regulations Summary should be consulted for a complete listing of seasons and regulations that pertain to hunting.

 Off-Road Vehicle Riding

 Take a ride and explore the many kilometres of trails and logging roads in the Ganaraska Forest.
 Easy parking and multiple entry points ensure a number of exciting adventuresome routes are waiting to be explored.
-Be sure to pick up a copy of our detailed forest trail map.
+Be sure to pick up a copy of our detailed forest trail map and motorized-use FAQs brochure.
 (Note: Some portions of the forest restrict motorized use.)